-I create figure paintings of LGBTQ-identified and Queer-allied women, most recently focusing on those who have impacted my life in some way.
-My work toys with the concept of glorification vs. objectification vs. modification.
-I incorporate various facets of nature in to my work in order to comment on the mutability of identity, gender and beauty.
+I create figurative portrait paintings of LGBTQ-identified and Queer-allied women, most recently focusing on those who have impacted my life in some way.
+My work toys with the concepts of glorification vs. objectification vs. modification, touching on the mutability of identity, gender and beauty.
 I have come to focus on painting as a medium because of its primarily masculine history in the western art canon.

 Dedicated to my studio practice, I intend to continue making art throughout the course of my life, no matter what path my career may take.
-In the future, I see my artwork marking a sexually fluid presence and stimulating dialogue in both the feminist and mainstream art worlds.
+In the future, I see my artwork stimulating dialogue in both the feminist and mainstream art worlds.

-A few years ago I started a project called PhilanthropART, for which I donate portion of the proceeds from my artwork sold to a new charity or non-profit organization each month.
+A few years ago I started a project called PhilanthropART, for which I donate 10%-100% of the proceeds from my artwork sold to an assortment of charity or non-profit organizations.
 For more details please visit the project site at http://philanthropart.com

-Kim Leutwyler is an American artist currently living in Sydney, Australia.
-She works in a variety of media including painting, installation, ceramics, printmedia, and drawing.
-Kim holds concurrent degrees in Studio and Art History from Arizona State University, and also graduated from the School of the Art Institute of Chicago with a Painting and Drawing degree.
-Constantly seeking new experiences and imagery, Kim has traveled extensively throughout North America, the European continent, Asia and the South Pacific region.
+Born in America, Sydney-based Kim Leutwyler migrated to Australia in 2012.
+She works in a variety of media including painting, installation, ceramics, printmedia and drawing.
+Kim holds concurrent bachelor degrees in Studio and Art History from Arizona State University, and additionally graduated from the School of the Art Institute of Chicago with a Painting and Drawing degree.